Using Adapters to Replace Ethernet

 - If more than two adapters are used on the same power line they will act as a switch, eliminating the need for additional network hardware.

 Drawbacks of Power Line Adapters

 - Care must be taken when choosing Power Line Adapters for commercial installations.
-Specific adapters will be required to 3 phase wiring, which will be much more expensive.
+Specific adapters will be required for 3-phase wiring, which will be much more expensive.